Selinsgrove Hall and Seibert Hall

 Selinsgrove Hall and Seibert Hall are two historic, educational buildings that are located on the campus of Susquehanna University in Selinsgrove in Snyder County, Pennsylvania.

 It was listed on the National Register of Historic Places in 1979.

 History and architectural features

 Selinsgrove Hall is a 3 1/2-story brick building that was designed in the Italianate style and built in 1858.
 The roof features a wooden cupola.
 This structure is featured on the university's seal.

 Seibert Hall is a 2 1/2-story brick structure that was built in 1902, using a restrained Colonial Revival style.

-It was listed on the National Register of Historic Places in 1979.